vasunep0306/demandov2/README.md

 Things to do (improvements/feature updates):

-1. Delete a classroom. [functionality] #notstarted
+1. Delete a classroom. [functionality] #inprogress
 2. Restyle the teacher dashboard. [style] #notstarted
 3. Annomaly detection system... (find malicious users) [functionality] #notstarted
 4. Get rid of extra white space at the bottom of the login page. [style] #notstarted